-David Foley, Consultant in Emergency Medicine and Medical Director of Affidea ExpressCare Minor Injuries & Illnesses Walk-In Clinic at Tallaght Cross East in Dublin, offers tips and advice for September’s continued run of great weather.
-A second ExpressCare is open in The Elysian in Cork.
+David Foley, Consultant in Emergency Medicine and Medical Director of Affidea ExpressCare Minor Injuries & Illnesses Walk-In Clinics in Dublin, offers tips and advice for summer illnesses.
+ExpressCare is also open in The Elysian in Cork.

 Unlike when I was growing up in Ireland and can remember being sunburnt and having peeling skin on my shoulders, these days we are all much more aware of the dangers sunburn poses.
 In the short-term there is the pain and risk of infection but, more importantly, being sunburnt as a child increases your risk of developing skin cancers in later life.
 Public health education has reinforced the importance of wearing sunblock with UVA and UVB protection.

 More prolonged exposure to raised temperatures can result in heat stroke – a condition where the body’s own ability to regulate its temperature fails.
 Symptoms include confusion, irritability, nausea, vomiting and headache.
 Both the elderly and younger children are more vulnerable to heat stroke.